 5. A Web Elements Resource

-A website is so much more than displaying information these days.
+A website (such as for selling cars) is so much more than displaying information these days.
 Sites incorporate media to create an engaging experience.
 In a way, it must compete with the endless amount of other entertainment users have at their disposal.

 As a developer, you’ll have your hands on several interactive elements.
 This goes beyond the site such as creating infographics or even video!